eduhund/taskbook/docs/StudentAPI.md

 ### ParentContent

+The object provides to replace some content with any other data.

 | Item     | Description                                             | Type                           | Required |
 | -------- | ------------------------------------------------------- | ------------------------------ | -------- |
 | parentId | ID of the item, which value we want to use              | FullElementId \| FullVariantId | true     |
 | altText  | Default text (if the system can’t download target value | string                         | false    |

 ### Reference

+When the question solution chain with previous student answers, this object contains the ids of the referenced answers.

 | Item       | Description                      | Type                       | Required |
 | ---------- | -------------------------------- | -------------------------- | -------- |